Kesslernity · M365 Copilot Field Guide

 Licence required before you start

 Researcher requires the Microsoft 365 Copilot paid add-on — $30/user/month (Enterprise) or $21/user/month for organisations with up to 300 users (Business).
 It is not available on standard M365 plans or free Copilot Chat.
-Critique mode and Council mode require your organisation to be enrolled in the Microsoft 365 Copilot Frontier programme.
+Critique mode (Roadmap 553213) and Council mode (Roadmap 558538) require your organisation to be enrolled in the Microsoft 365 Copilot Frontier programme and require the Anthropic sub-processor to be enabled in your M365 admin centre — both modes are controlled exclusively by that setting.
+In EU/EFTA/UK tenants, Anthropic is off by default and requires admin opt-in.
+In Government and Sovereign cloud tenants, Anthropic is fully excluded and these modes are unavailable.
 Verify under Billing → Licences in the M365 admin centre.
 Pricing reflects standard US list pricing and may vary by region, currency, or enterprise agreement.

 At a glance